-The discount rate used to measure the total pension liability was 7.50%.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.50 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.50 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
-The stress test results are presented in a detailed report that can be obtained from the CalPERS website.
+The discount rate used to measure the total pension liability was 7.65 percent.
+To determine whether the municipal bond rate should be used in the calculation of a discount rate for public agency plans (including PERF C), CalPERS stress tested plans that would be most likely resulted in a discount rate that would be different from the actuarially assumed discount rate.
+Based on the testing of the plans, the tests revealed the assets would not run out.
+Therefore, the current 7.65 percent discount rate of 7.65 percent is applied to all plans in the Public Employees Retirement Fund, including PERF C. The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.